code34gle/openballot/readme.md

 1. All Software must be installed fresh on the **Local Clients** one month prior to an election.
 The version of the software being installed must record the **code hash** before **AND AFTER** the election to prove that the machines were not tampered with.

-1. All Election Machines must be connected the day before the election **AND MAINTAIN THEIR CONNECTION** throughout the election.
+1. All Election Machines must be connected the day before the election using a Private VPN **AND MUST MAINTAIN THEIR CONNECTION** throughout the election.
 Any machine that loses its connection cannot be reconnected.

 1. The day before the election, the **Vote Servers** must be turned on and connected to the **Registration Server**.
 They will go active on a specific time.